 The evaluation of the project results will be in the duty of an international jury.
-It will consist of one member of each discipline and two members of the POLE directorate as well as of members of A-Welle.
-Each team will receive a report with an acknowledgement of the contributions according to the following criteria: (1) fulfilment of A-Welles's requirements (a list of specifications will be handed out during the kick-off week by the patron), (2) usability, (3) innovative potential of solutions, (4) presentation of product, (5) general impressions.
+It will consist of one member of each discipline and two members of the POLE directorate as well as of members of Neue Zürcher Zeitung NZZ.
+Each team will receive a report with an acknowledgement of the contributions according to the following criteria: (1) fulfillment of NZZ's requirements (a list of expectations will be presented during the kick-off week by the patron), (2) usability, (3) innovative potential of solutions, (4) presentation of product, (5) general impressions